CasBlaauw/UU-ADAV-assignment-2/README.md

-# Definitief
+# Hand-in assignment 2 for the course Applied Data Analysis and Visualisation.
- Hand-in assignment 2 for the course Applied Data Analysis and Visualisation.
+Written together with Dominic and Netanja.